ude-soco/awt-ss23/README.md

 #### Step 3: Install dependencies

+- Switch between branches to see the different versions of the project.
+Type the following command in the terminal to switch to a branch

+    ```bash
+    git checkout <branch-name>
+    ```

+    Or use the GitHub Desktop to switch between branches

-- Open the terminal in your code editor and run the following command to install all the dependencies
+- Open the directory using your code editor and open the built-in terminal.
+Type the following command to install all the dependencies

     ```bash
     npm install